florentpoujol/php_extensions_cheat_sheet/readme.md

 The "native" way is to do it like in the PHP source, in C, with the Zend API to spice things up.

-The documentation for the Zend API (all C macros you can use to "simplify" the extension's code), about the Zend Engine internal workings and how to build an extension can be found here :
+The documentation for the Zend API (all C macros you can use to simplify the extension's code), about the Zend Engine internal workings and how to build an extension can be found mostly in these two places:

 - [PHP at the Core: A Hacker's Guide](http://php.net/manual/en/internals2.php) (PHP manual)
 - http://www.phpinternalsbook.com ([GitHub](https://github.com/phpinternalsbook/PHP-Internals-Book))

-Note that both resources are largely WIP in some areas.
+Note that both resources are WIP in some areas.
 But if you are serious about building native extensions, you read it all.

 Here is a breakdown of links toward the main subjects :